AI agent index: /llms.txtFull content index for AI agents: /llms-full.txt

 Integration contracts

 The data contract that lets our systems talk to a client's stack without our team taking custody of customer data.
 JSON schema in, generated artefacts out.
-The client's engineering team isn't blocked.
-Their privacy posture isn't compromised.

 Model selection & orchestration

 Picking the right model for the right step, and routing between them.
 Frontier where it matters, smaller and cheaper where it doesn't.
-Most production AI systems are three models in a trench coat.

 AI strategy & discovery